Orbits and invariants of super Weyl groupoid: Separation of the orbits

 Let us call a pair of monic polynomials $(f(t),g(t))$ {\it minimal} if the polynomials $f(t)$ and $g(t-\kappa-1)$ have no common roots.
-This means that we can not apply to such a pair the action of the "lowering" element $\tau_{-1}$.
+This means that we cannot apply to such a pair the action of the "lowering" element $\tau^{-1}$.

 Recall that $\kappa$ is special if $\kappa = \pm \frac{p}{q}$ for some $1\leq p \leq m, \, 1\leq q \leq n.$

 \begin{thm} The algebra $\Lambda_{n,m,\kappa}$ separates the orbits of $\Phi_\kappa$ if and only if $\kappa$ is not special. \end{thm}